Leo Walta: Mjällby AIF (loan)

 After returning to Nordsjælland, he was sent out on loan again, this time to Allsvenskan club Mjällby AIF until the end of the 2023 season.
 On 18 September 2023, Walta scored his first goals in Allsvenskan by a brace against IFK Norrköping away, helping his side to take a 2–0 win.
 After the season, Mjällby were interested in signing with Walta on a permanent contract, but Nordsjælland's asking price of €1.3 million was too high for them.
 It was also reported that there were several interested clubs in Eredivisie.

 IK Sirius

 On 8 March 2024, Walta joined Allsvenskan side Sirius on a deal until 30 June 2028 for an undisclosed fee, rumoured to be €1.25 million.
 During his first season with Sirius, Walta made 29 appearances in Allsvenskan scoring seven goals and providing three assists.
 In November, Walta was listed in the 13th place of the top50 2024 Allsvenskan players by the Aftonbladet.

 On 5 October 2025, Walta scored a brace and provided an assist as Sirius won Malmö FF 5–1 at home.
 On 26 October, he scored two goals and provided an assist again as Sirius won IF Elfsborg 4–0, marking his 14th and 15th goals of the season and making it the Sirius single-season goal scoring record in Allsvenskan.

+Swansea City

+On 2 February 2026, Walta joined Welsh side Swansea City A.F.C. on a loan until the end of the 2026 season which will then move to a permanent deal for an undisclosed fee, rumoured to be €3.5 million.
+On 2 May 2026, Walta scored his first goal for the club; a free kick which went in off the post in a 3–1 win against Charlton Athletic.
+On 1 July 2026, Swansea signed him permanently on a three-year contract.